EdWordy/foxhole-quartermaster/README.md

 ## TODO

--All the item mappings are not finished; I play warden, and have yet to finish updating the colonials weaponry, and most of the vehicles.
+- ~~All the item mappings are not finished; I play warden, and have yet to finish updating the colonials weaponry, and most of the vehicles.~~

--Further refinement
+- ~~Further refinement~~

--Expansion of the feature set.
+- Expansion of the feature set.

+- Optimize and improve speed

 ## Screenshots